Leon-Plickat/LavaLauncher/README.md

 ### Building

-LavaLauncher depends on Wayland, Wayland protocols and Cairo.
+LavaLauncher depends on Wayland, Wayland protocols, xkbcommon and Cairo.
 To compile LavaLauncher with SVG image support, it additionally depends on librsvg.

 To build this program you will need a C compiler, the meson & ninja build system and `scdoc` to generate the manpage.